reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

      ![](./media2/lab06img16.png)

 1. In the **Open Folder** dialog, navigate to the Starter folder for lab 12, click **DownstreamDevice**, and then click **Select Folder**.
 The Lab 12 **Starter** folder is part of the lab resources that you downloaded before starting this lab.
 The folder path is:

-      `C:\LabFiles\az-220\MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer-master\Allfiles\Labs\12-Setup an IoT Edge Gateway\Starter\DownStreamDevice`
+`C:\LabFiles\az-220\MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer-master\Allfiles\Labs\12-Setup an IoT Edge Gateway\Starter\DownStreamDevice`.
 You should see the azure-iot-test-only.root.ca.cert.pem file listed in the EXPLORER pane along with the Program.cs file.

     > **Note**: If you see messages to restore dotnet and/or load the C# extension, you can complete the installs.